bschackathon/digi_market/README.md

 How to install:
 1. Clone this git repostiory
-2. In root folder, run command "npm install"
+2. In root folder, run command "npm install".

 How to run:
 1. Create a file in root folder with the name secret.json